privacyidea/privacyidea-authenticator/doc/README.md

 ### 2step_output

-This parameter specifies the length of the resulting OTP seed.
+This parameter specifies the length of the resulting OTP seed in byte.
-Usually you do not have to specify this parameter.
-It is 160 (bit) for HMAC-SHA1, 256 (bit) for HMAC-SHA256 and 512 (bit) for HMAC-SHA512.
+Usually you do not have to specify this parameter as it is derived from the algorithm that is used.
+The defaults are 20 (160bit) for HMAC-SHA1, 32 (256bit) for HMAC-SHA256 and 64 (512bit) for HMAC-SHA512.

     2step_output=160